ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 # 1 Introduction

-Distributed Ledger Technology (CCSM) is the foundational enabler of a Baseline Protocol Instance (BPI) with no or limited trust assumptions.
+A Consensus Controlled State Machine (CCSM) is the foundational enabler of a Baseline Protocol Implementation (BPI) with no or limited trust assumptions.
 The requirements that a CCSM must satisfy for it to be used in a BPI as defined in the Baseline Protocol Standard fall in the following categories:
 1. Security
 2. Privacy
 3. Scalability